JamesWoolfenden/terraform-for-data/docs/lesson1.md

 ## Your first template

-Once you have Terraform and an editor (VScode installed):
+Ensure that you have Terraform and an editor (VScode) installed:

-Start - make a **null resource** by creating a file called **null_resource.helloworld.tf**.
+At your shell, make a **null resource** by creating a file called **null_resource.helloworld.tf**.

-A null resource doesn't do anything by itself and doesnt require any CLoud Provider Authentication.

 ```bash
 touch null_resource.helloworld.tf
 ```
+A null resource doesn't do anything by itself and doesnt require any CLoud Provider Authentication.
 Then add the block below to it.

 ```terraform